ndhorton/ls170/ls171/http_request_response/http_request_response_notes.md

 * These are just some of the techniques web developers use to mimic statefulness despite working with HTTP, a stateless protocol
 * Cookies and sessions are a primary way that modern web apps remember state for each client
 * AJAX plays a role in displaying dynamic content in web applications

+6:5 **<u>Browser Networking APIs</u>**

+* The standard HTTP request-response model can be limiting in relation to real-time data synchronization
+  * Real-time data synchronization refers to the process of automatically updating the page in the browser to reflect changes in state on the server-side, .e.g., the number of likes being updated on a social media post without the user taking action
+* Modern browsers expose several APIs that can be used to achieve real-time data synchronization

+**XHR**

+* XHR is short for XMLHttpRequest
+  * XHR can use JSON, HTML, or plain text in place of XML
+* XHR enables clients to manage request and responses programmatically and asynchronously
+  * The web page can take other actions while waiting for updates from the server
+  * This differs from synchronous JavaScript where the web app has to pause and wait for the server's update before allowing any other actions to happen
+  * XHR is still using the underlying HTTP request-response model, but manages requests programmatically
+* XHR is a key component of Asynchronous JavaScript and XML (AJAX)
+  * AJAX is now a fundamental building block of nearly every modern web app
+* Asynchronous JavaScript allows a web app to perform other actions while waiting for an update from the server
+  * This differs from synchronous JavaScript in which the web app has to pause and wait for the server's update before allowing any other actions to be taken
+* In the early days of the web, nearly every user action generated a request/response cycle and the browser almost always had to completely draw a new page, even if it was the same unchanged page.
+For predictive typing in forms (such as Google's search form), this was frustratingly slow
+* With the advent of XHR, web pages could send a request to the server and then use the response to alter just a small part of the page in the browser.
+Suddenly the web became interactive and fast!
+* With AJAX, we can write some JavaScript to respond to a user action, such as clicking on a link or part of a page, and, in response, we can etch some data from the server and update part of the page through DOM manipulation.
+This is so much faster than the original behavior of web pages.
+Start typing in the Google search form, and watch how fast the suggestions appear
+* From LSBot, I gather that before the changes to Internet Explorer that enabled XHR and asynchronous JavaScript, the browsers themselves could not process requests/responses asynchronously.
+The lack of a browser API like XHR is why any action would cause the page to freeze while the request was made and the response waited for, and why the page was nearly always redrawn completely.
+Other asynchronous JavaScript mechanisms now exist, like `fetch()`
+* **Don't worry too much about what all this means for now.
+We'll explore it in depth in the front-end courses**
+* As well as enabling AJAX, XHR can be used to provide real-time notification functionality
+  * Since we can manage requests and responses asynchronously and programmatically, we could write a script that runs in the background of our application and issues a request to the server periodically (say, every 60 seconds) to check for updates
+  * This kind of implementation is referred to as **polling**
+* One of the main issues with polling is that there is the potential for lots of unnecessary checks
+  * There is a more efficient version of this mechanism called **long-polling**
+* With long-polling, the client makes a request, but rather than returning an empty or negative response, the server keeps the connection idle until an update is available and then issues a response
+* While XHR is popular for "real-time" delivery of data updates via the use of polling or long-polling, it may not be the most performant solution when compared to the SSE (Server-Side Events) and WebSocket APIs